“I Don’t Want to Play If I Get Out!”

 The Negative Mind

 The negative mind is not negative meaning bad.
 It is awareness of the negative, the dangers and obstacles that will result from a choice.
 Simply put, the negative mind may think “if I play a game then I might lose”, which might make someone less inclined to play at all.
 The negative mind thinks that losing makes a person a loser.
 It pays attention to all the things that could go wrong in any given situation.

 Ask the kids for examples of the negative mind in their life or with family or friends.

 The Positive Mind

 The positive mind is not necessarily the good mind because of the word “positive.”
 It’s thinking that helps us see opportunities and pleasant outcomes.
-The positive mind thinks “I’ll play and I’ll win, and that will make me a winner”.
+The positive mind may think, “I’ll play and I’ll win, and that will make me a winner”.
+It is the mind that realizes that there is value in trying your best, no matter the outcome.

 Ask the kids for examples of the positive mind.